Everest Base Camp Trek

 Day 08: Acclimatization Day At DINGBOCHE

-Another day will be spent at Dingboche for acclimatization before proceeding to further higher elevation.
-If everything is okay, we will climb Nangkartshang Peak at 5,100m to get the views of some of the peaks i.e. Ama Dablam, Chalotse and Tawoche.
+Another important day for acclimatization in our Everest Base Camp trek program before proceeding to further higher altitude.
+This day will be spent at Dingboche, may be if we climb Nangkartshang Peak at 5,100m to get the views of some of the peaks i.e. Ama Dablam, Chalotse and Tawoche.
 Or option we just relax and hang around Dingboche.

 Activity: Acclimatization Day